geirs73/renault-scenic-electric/HowTo.md

 *How do I set the speed when driving?*

-If you have turned off the most advanced functions for assistance, you can use the Speed Sign Button on the left side of your steering wheel to set the cruise control to the current speed limit.
+If you have turned off the most advanced functions for assistance, you can still use the Speed Sign Button on the left side of your steering wheel to set the cruise control to the current speed limit.

 *How do I wipe the windows just one time to get rid of some drops?*